What is an Economist?

 - Compile, analyze, and report data to explain economic phenomena and forecast market trends, applying mathematical models and statistical techniques.

 - Teach theories, principles, and methods of economics.

 - Testify at regulatory or legislative hearings concerning the estimated effects of changes in legislation or public policy and present recommendations based on cost-benefit analyses.

 - Develop economic guidelines and standards and prepare points of view used in forecasting trends and formulating economic policy.

 - Conduct research on economic issues and disseminate research findings through technical reports or scientific articles in journals.

-Economists state the following job skills are important in their day-to-day work.
+When polled, Economists say the following skills are most frequently used in their jobs:

 Mathematics: Using mathematics to solve problems.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.